-3.1.4.4 Statewide Inhalant Treatment Services: Provides a statewide residential inhalant abuse treatment center for children and adolescents and their families, community and program development, education and prevention services, subsistence/cultural activities, and related services.
-To the extent funding is available, outpatient inhalant treatment services will be offered in communities across the State.
-Presentations and classes for community groups and schools are conducted in villages and communities throughout the Yukon-Kuskokwim Delta region and the State.

-3.1.4.5 Child Residential Services: The McCann Treatment Center provides child residential psychiatric treatment and other behavioral health-related services including, but not limited to, subsistence/cultural activities.
+3.1.4.5 Child Residential Services: The McCann Treatment Center provides child residential psychiatric treatment and other behavioral health-related services including, but not limited to, subsistence/cultural activities, access to education, therapy services and rehabilitation services.

 3.1.4.6 Prevention Services: Provides multi-day gatherings to teach individuals to embrace traditional culture and knowledge as channels for mental and emotional healing and treatment or avoidance of substance abuse issues; incorporates traditional medicine (see Section 3.1.7.3 below) into Behavioral Health Services; provides school, village and community presentations; and provides behavioral health services to help individuals cope with community disasters and emergencies.

-3.1.4.7 Transitional Services: Provides services, supplies, education, security, observation and other support to individuals who may need additional or different services than the YKDRH ordinarily provides, such as care in “respite locations” for transient populations, and behavioral health stabilization or “step down” services to patients awaiting admission, safe discharge or tansfer to a facility or level of care more appropriate to an individual’s needs.
+3.1.4.7 Crisis Respite Services: Provides services, supplies, education, security, observation and other support to individuals who may need additional or different services than the YKDRH ordinarily provides, such as care in “respite locations” for transient populations, and behavioral health stabilization or “step down” services to patients awaiting admission, safe discharge or tansfer to a facility or level of care more appropriate to an individual’s needs.

 3.1.5 Home Care and Other Community-Based Services: Through a combination of western methods and traditional modalities, provides home care and other community-based services, including assistance with activities of daily living such as bathing, dressing, laundry, light housekeeping, cooking, vital signs, and medication reminders.
 These services are provided to all individuals throughout the Delta who are unable to perform their activities of daily living on their own or when the families are unable to meet their needs.
 Home and Community-Based Services also provides palliative care and other end-of-life services, respite, chore, nutrition, transportation, and other supportive services including various senior programs and activities, and engages in planning and development of additional services.
 These services will be provided in accordance with Section 205(a)(2) of IHCIA, as amended 25 U.S.C. § 1621d.

-3.1.6 Diabetes Prevention and Control Program: Implement and evaluate primary, secondary, and tertiary Diabetes prevention activities and care, including Mini grants for villages interested in organizing their own community health promotion projects such as gardens and community and school-based health activities, One-Touch Management System, Staged Diabetes Management, Healthy Hearts curriculum, Diabetes Support Groups, school-based Healthy Lifestyle Curriculum, community-based Healthy Lifestyle Curriculum, and village-based diabetes care and community presentations delivered on an itinerant basis.
+3.1.6 Diabetes Prevention and Control Program: Implement and evaluate primary, secondary, and tertiary Diabetes prevention activities and care, including Mini grants for villages interested in organizing their own community health promotion projects such as gardens and community and school-based health activities, One-Touch Management System, Staged Diabetes Management, Healthy Hearts curriculum, Diabetes Support Groups, physical fitness and wellness programs, school-based Healthy Lifestyle Curriculum, community-based Healthy Lifestyle Curriculum, and village-based diabetes care and community presentations delivered on an itinerant basis.
 The program also provides diabetes clinics, consults, screening, weight loss assistance, home visits and case management for diabetes patients and communities.

 3.1.7 Other Health Services: Provides quality patient care achieved through maintaining qualified staff, necessary equipment, physical plant, and medical provisions required in the delivery of health care services.